hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 ## Summary

+- Derivations are a key building block of Nix

-- Nix derivations allow us to have immutable packages
+- Nix derivations -> immutable packages
-  - Require us to make dependencies explicit
-- What if package is not in nixpkgs

 {{% /section %}}